jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

     ```python
             self.assertIsNotNone(False)
     ```
-    the terminal updates to show passing tests because this `assert` statement is `True`.
+    the terminal shows passing tests because this `assert` statement is `True`

     From our test we now know that in python
     - `False` is not `None`

     If `False` is not `None`, what is the relation of `None` to `True`?
 What test can we add to find out
 - #### <span style="color:red">**RED**</span>: make it fail
-    we add a test to `test_assertion_errors_with_none`
+    let's add another test to `test_assertion_errors_with_none`
     ```python
-            assert None is True
+            assert True is None
     ```
-    the terminal updates to show an error
+    the terminal updates to show an `AssertionError`
     ```python
-    E       assert None is True
+    E       assert True is None
     ```
 - #### <span style="color:green">**GREEN**</span>: make it pass
     update `test_assertion_errors_with_none` to make it pass
     ```python
-            assert None is not True
+            assert True is not None
     ```
     the terminal shows passing tests
 - #### <span style="color:red">**RED**</span>: make it fail